Engineering Article

 Enhancing Error Logging in NestJS with Sentry

-Step 1: Install Sentry
+1. Install Sentry SDK

 npm install @sentry/node